Local shop owners benefit from selling Chiefs apparel during playoffs

-LEE’S SUMMIT, Mo. — Many excited Chiefs fans were out getting their last-minute apparel ahead of the big game Sunday.
+LEE’S SUMMIT, Mo.
+(WDAF) – Many excited Chiefs fans were out getting their last-minute apparel ahead of the game Sunday.

 “We’re really excited and we wanted a new shirt to sport for the game,” Mallory Miller, Chiefs Fan said.